 Workshops and Studios

-Option studios also do practical work, for example:
+Option studios and theses also frequently do practical work.

 Internships and Summer Opportunities